hamza-yameen/Node.js-Express.js/4-Implement-redis-in-node/README.md

 5. ### Email Verifications with Twilio SendGrid:
    Explore techniques for sending activation emails or other notifications using a service like Twilio SendGrid (consider adding this detail if sending emails is a core feature)

+6. ### Redis:
+   Implementing Redis for caching, request limiting, and session management.

 ## Run Seed Command